victorfiz/victorfiz.github.io/_posts/2024-12-15-blessings-of-dimensionality.md

 -----

 Of course, the most interesting forms of data we encouter today (cats) rarely come from a single distribtion: they come from [hierarchies of generative processes](https://www.kind-of-works.com/papers/shell_theory_preprint.pdf).
 For instance, a British shorthair might be generated from a generator of cat breeds, which in turn is generated from a feline generator, and so on.
 In such a hierarchical generative model, each child generator adds its own small shift (in mean and variance) relative to its parent.
-Notice that we use the term *"generator"* to emphasise an active stochastic process for creating data points that can be statistically described by *"distributions"*.
+Notice that we use the term *"generator"* to emphasise an active stochastic process for creating data points that can be described by *"statistical distributions"*.

 Let's try and understand why this *concentration of measure* phenomenon is not an issue in hierarchically generated distributions: